sanko/Finance-Robinhood/README.md

 value) and `mfa_type` which might be `app`, `sms`, etc. Your return value must be the MFA code.

+### `mfa_code =` ...>

     my $rh = Finance::Robinhood->new()->login($user, $pass, mfa_code => 980385);

 If you already know the MFA code (for example if you have MFA enabled through an app), you can pass that code directly and log in.

+### `challenge_callback =` ...>

+When logging in with a new client, you are required to authorize it to access your account.

+This callback should return the six digit code sent to you via sms or email.

+## `device_token( )`

+To prevent your client from having to be reauthorized to access your account every time it is run, call this method which returns the device token which should be passed to `new( ... )`.

+## `oauth2_token( )`

+To prevent your client from having to log in every time it is run, call this method which returns the authorization tokens which should be passed to `new( ... )`.

+This method returns a Finance::Robinhood::Data::OAuth2::Token object.

 ## `search( ... )`